Diseases We Treat

 Hemodialysis can:

-Remove extra salt, water, and waste products so they don't build up in your body Maintain safe levels of minerals and vitamins in your body Help control blood pressure Help make red blood cells
+- Eliminate extra salt, water, and waste products so they don't build up in your body

 When to call the doctor